dgee02/Smart-OMDb-Search/README.md

 - Advanced Filters: Refine searches by genre, year, type, director, and cast with support for multiple values.

-- Modals: Click on a search result for additional information without leaving the current page.
+- Modals with YouTube Integration: Click on a search result for additional information and relevant trailers without leaving the current page.

-- YouTube Integration: View relevant trailers for each search result.

 - Search Term Highlighting: Highlight matching parts of titles in search results for quick identification of relevant content.

-- Usage Guidelines: Instructions and examples are provided to enhance understanding of search features.

 - Additional Quality of Life Features: Easily reset search criteria with a single click, hassle-free searching with case-insensitive input recognition, helpful error messages, and more.